 - See complete HWD program information.

-- A trial HWD premium can be done using trial eligibility on a pending or active S08 AU.
+- A preliminary HWD premium can be determined using trial eligibility on a pending or active S08 AU.
 Indicate a HWD start date on the pending AU to get a projected HWD premium, and then delete the HWD start date if you are not ready to process the case.

 - HWD receiving HCB Waiver services are subject to transfer of asset, annuity declaration and excess home equity provisions that are specific to institutional programs (L22).
 MPC or CFC services are not subject to the transfer of asset provisions.
 An HWD client with a transfer penalty can't get HCB Waiver services.

-- The medical coverage group S08 must be used for HWD clients in order for the premium bill to go out to the client from FSA.
-(HCB Waiver, CFC or MPC service information is indicated on the INST screen under the HCB service field).
+- The medical coverage group S08 must be used for HWD clients in order for the premium bill to go out to the client from OFR.
+(HCB Waiver, CFC or MPC service information is indicated on the Institutional Care screen under the HCB service field).

-- HWD specialists inform the client and the client case manager/social worker when a tickler is received from FSA regarding overdue premiums.
-It is important for the client and/or their representative to pay the HWD premium to FSA timely.
+- HWD specialists inform the client and the client case manager/social worker when a tickler is received from OFR regarding overdue premiums.
+It is important for the client and/or their representative to pay the HWD premium to OFR timely.
 There are penalties described in the HWD chapter when premium payments are overdue.
 This penalty could result in no HWD coverage for 4 months which could affect the client's eligibility for continued services.
-Follow NSA/equal access provisions to notify the case manager if client is behind in their premiums.
+Follow NSA/equal access provisions to notify the case manager if client is behind on their premiums.

-- When a NGMA is needed for HWD, make sure the following language is added to the NGMA cover sheet to DDDS: Disability determination is needed for Health Care for Workers with Disabilities (HWD).
+- When a Non-grant medical assistance (NGMA) is needed for HWD, make sure the following language is added to the NGMA cover sheet to DDDS: Disability determination is needed for Health Care for Workers with Disabilities (HWD).
 SGA is waived for this program.
+A NGMA is also needed for an HWD applicant that is 65 or older and there is no disability indicated on the BENDEX, SDX or established by a NGMA in the case record.

-- If an HWD client's job ends and HWD continues to be the preferable program, it is continued through the certification period as long as the premium continues to be paid unless the HCD client is on a HCB Waiver service and there would be no participation with that program.
-Always consider the program that is most beneficial for the client.
+- If an HWD client's job ends and HWD continues to be the preferable program, it is continued through the certification period as long as the premium continues to be paid unless the HWD client is on a HCB Waiver service and there would be no participation with that program.
+Always consider the program that is most beneficial for the client. per HWD rule, the change is effective the first of the following month.

 - Premium adjustments based on income changes occurs on the first of the following month.

-- Code the appropriate LTSS service and service start date on the INST screen based on the HCS 14-443 or the DDA 15-345
+- Code the appropriate LTSS service and service start date on the Institutional Care screen based on the HCS 14-443 or the DDA 15-345

-- For person applying for HCS services who is employed and not eligible for HCB Waiver with or noninstitutional Medicaid in an ALF under WAC 182-513-1205:
+- For people applying for HCS services who are not employed and not eligible for HCB Waiver with or noninstitutional Medicaid in an ALF under WAC 182-513-1205:

 - Transfer the case to the designated HCS HWD specialist